foliovision/foliopress-wysiwyg/readme.txt

 The ImageMagick binary must be executable from PHP and be available as /bin/convert.
 We will add automated checks for this.
 ImageMagick provides superior image quality than standard PHP GD library!

 == Changelog ==

+= 2.6.8.1 =

+* Bugfix for editor size setting.
+New Wordpress goes not have a setting for number of editor rows anymore, so we have it in plugin settings now (Height of FCKEditor).

 = 2.6.8 =